FerasTamer/Search-Sort-algorithms-Pygame/CONTROLS.md

   - Removes all obstacles and the path
   - Resets to initial state

-- **R Key**:
-  - Resets the path
-  - Keeps obstacles but clears the calculated path
-  - Allows for new path calculation

 ## Tips
 - Place obstacles before starting the algorithm
 - Use Clear (C) if you want to start fresh
-- Use Reset (R) to try different paths with the same obstacles